 - Have your TV or radio turned up to a high volume

-- Read lips or more intently watch people’s faces when they speak with you
+- Read lips or more intently watch people’s faces when they speak to you

 - Feel stressed out from straining to hear what others are saying

 - Feel annoyed at other people because you can’t hear or understand them

 - Feel embarrassed to meet new people or from misunderstanding what others are saying

 - Feel nervous about trying to hear and understand